openaps/openomni/README.md

 ## Current Status

 We have figured out the RF modulation.
 See the [RF Modulation wiki page](https://github.com/openaps/openomni/wiki/RF-Modulation) for more details and tools.
 We have also figured out [packet structure](https://github.com/openaps/openomni/tree/master/packets), including the packet CRC and message CRC(!)
-We are now working on decoding decoding meaning of the bytes in the body for each of the [Commands](https://github.com/openaps/openomni/wiki/Protocol-Commands)
+We are now working on decoding meaning of the bytes in the body for each of the [Commands](https://github.com/openaps/openomni/wiki/Protocol-Commands).

 ## Areas to focus on